instantlinux/docker-tools/README.md

 ## Practical Docker Tools

-This repo is a collection of images and swarm stack definitions for managing a software-dev organization using free software.
+This repo is a collection of images and container resource definitions for managing a software-dev organization using free software.
 Contents:

 | Directory | Description |